I’d like to give you a brief background about me so you know who I am and where I have come from.

 As the fencing progressed and the paddocks became smaller, the job got easier but more regular.
 It always amazed me how in rough country with large mobs of 2500+ sheep, how little pressure you needed to move them and how much of a mess you could end up in if a dog did something wrong.
 This sort of work teaches you very quickly all about position and pressure and the consequences of not getting these basic things right.

 From Banalasta we moved up to South East Queensland to run a small cattle block in the hills behind the Gold Coast.
 It was here that I started to do some training in and around Brisbane.
 I would take sheep and basic yards to various locations to help people to understand and manage their working bred dogs by starting them on sheep.

 This was very interesting as it taught me that a lot of working and training dogs comes back to the basics and it’s not always quantity but quality of the training that makes the dog.
 For sure you need the genetics to be right but with the right genetic picture and the right exposure you can develop a dog into a very useful working companion.

-There is a point that there is no substitute for work but it is no where near as much as what most people believe it is.
+There is a point where there is no substitute for work but it is no where near as much as what most people believe it is.
 One thing that I find that is very important when building a dog up without a lot of work available, is to work with critical stages/ages of development.

 All this time I have continued with a team of dogs running between 10 to 14 while breeding the very occasional litter to progress my lines and team.

 In 2008, I took a job to develop and run a 3000 acre property at Rathdowney, Qld, where we had Wagyu cattle.
-On this place we were running embryo and AI programs on the wagyu cows as well as a mob of commercial cattle.
-The Rathdowney property had some very steep country in it and the dogs had to adapt to working cattle out of the hills and through the lantana and I found they made the transition without any drama.
+On this place we were running embryo and AI programs on the Wagyu cows as well as a mob of commercial cattle.
+The Rathdowney property had some very steep country in it and the dogs had to adapt to working cattle out of the hills and through the lantana.
+I found they made the transition without any drama.
 Once again, if you breed the basics right, with just a few changes you can work anything.